jceb/mdshow/README.md

 mdshow serve
 ```

-Convert the presentation to a PDF file:
+Convert the presentation to a PDF file (make sure `mdshow serve` is
+running before executing the following command):

 ```
 mdshow pdf